JiancongXiao/Moreau-Envelope-SGD/README.md

 ## Code

-'--rho', default=None, type=float, help='MEA, coefficient of proximal term'
+The main argument of MEA is '--rho', default=None, type=float, help='MEA, coefficient of proximal term'.

 For MEA, rho>0.
 When rho is none, the algorithm is reduced to SWA.